bokhaus/JavaScriptProjects/README.md

 # JavaScriptProjects
-The following JS projects are in this repo.
+The following JS projects are in this repository.
 1. Generic project
 2. AgeInDays
 3. Picture Generator